pereztechseattle/github-token/README.md

 `projecta=0.9, projectb=0.1, bal=10 ETH`

-Q: How much is one share of projecta worth?  projectb?
+Q: How much is one share of projecta worth?

 Initial num shares = Total Project Value / Project Score.
 Example for projecta: